vanilla-reforged/wordpress-cms-vmangos-docker/README.md

 Then connect to your web address or IP to install Drupal.

+use variables set in .env file for DB specifics

+Set Hostname under advanced to drupal_database

 -> execute script 01 to install SOAP extension

 -> certbot